smartdevicelink/sdl_evolution/proposals/NNNN-Deprecated-interfaces-markup.md

 - Some existing SDL core methods should be marked as deprecated.
 If methods used in code it will cause compile time warnings.

 ## Alternatives
-As alternative it is possible to remove deprecated methods, but it will break backward compatibility. of 3rd party developers code with newer versions of SDL.
+As alternative it is possible to remove deprecated methods, but it will break backward compatibility of 3rd party developers code with newer versions of SDL. of 3rd party developers code with newer versions of SDL.